-- In the Animorphs prequel book The Andalite Chronicles, Elfangor, Esplin 9466*, and Loren accidentally create one when they all attempt to use the Time Matrix to return home at the same time.
+- In the Animorphs prequel book The Andalite Chronicles, Elfangor, Esplin 9466,note and Loren accidentally create one when they all attempt to use the Time Matrix to return home at the same time while all participants were starved of oxygen and freezing to death.
 Since no place in the universe matched the multiple inputs the Time Matrix was receiving, it created a new universe described as a nonsensical patchwork of the Yeerk homeworld, the Andalite homeworld, and suburban America.

 - Interworld, by Neil Gaiman and Michael Reaves, has the In-between.
 This would fit under Hyperspace Is a Scary Place, except that stuff actually LIVES THERE.

 - A few examples of stuff found in the In-Between: yellow geometric shapes that eat each other, flying knees, disembodied mouths that eat themselves, suspended pathways "with the texture of polished polyurethane", windows that open on to horrible screams, undulating noodles, vortexes of pudding... all floating randomly in a void with infinite dimensions that causes synesthesia.

 - In Nick Harkaway's The Gone-Away World Earth has become this after the detonation of a super-weapon except for certain areas maintained by the Mega Corps' Applied Phlebotinum.